Death of the Defendant in a Personal Injury Lawsuit

 What is a Motion for Scire Facias Substitution?

-Your Options When Defendant Dies Before the Lawsuit is Filed
+Who Do You Sue When a Defendant Dies Before the Lawsuit is Filed?

-what to do when a defendant dies before a claim is settled?When the defendant passes away before a lawsuit is filed, whether during the accident or subsequent to and unrelated to the wreck, the proper party is the estate of the deceased.
+what to do when a defendant dies before a claim is settled?When the defendant passes away before a lawsuit is filed, whether in the accident or after the wreck, the proper party is the estate of the deceased.
 If a Probate action is pending, then the Plaintiff has the choice of intervening in the probate action or filing a separate civil action along with a suggestion of death and a motion for scire facias.

 If there is no probate pending, the plaintiff’s lawyer may choose to bring forced probate of the case or they may proceed with a separate civil action and file a motion for scire facias substitution as discussed below.

-Your Options When Defendant Dies After a Lawsuit is Filed
+Who DO you Sue When a Defendant Dies After a Lawsuit is Filed?

 Pursuant to Texas Rule of Civil Procedure 153, “Where the defendant shall die, upon the suggestion of death being entered of record in open court, or upon petition of the plaintiff, the clerk shall issue a scire facias for the administrator or executor or heir requiring him to appear and defend the suit and upon the return of such service, the suit shall proceed against such administrator or executor or heir.”
 Thus, once a suggestion of death is entered the Court is obligated to issue a scire facias to make the administrator or executor of the defendant’s estate answer and defend the lawsuit.